 If you get actively involved in multiple social media channels, explore ways to automate and manage your feeds.
 A lot of time and effort can be saved by using advanced social media techniques and third-party tools.

-If someone has booked a site visit, it means you’ve done a great job of showcasing your venue’s potential.
 Anyone who visits your venue has a vision in their head based on what they’ve seen online.
 You want to keep that vision intact when they come to your venue.

 Customize your venue tour and prepare materials specific for each type of potential client when they make a site visit.
 Know the answers to the most common questions asked by potential customers.
 Review pricing with them and avoid surprises.
 Being straightforward will result in happier customers.